HP Inc. Privacy Statement

 - prevent and detect security threats, fraud or other malicious activity

-- communicate with you about products and services
+- communicate with you about HP products, services or support and send marketing communications

 - update you on new services and benefits